What Should You Do When Nazis Interrupt Your Event? | Washingtonian (DC)

-When a small group of white nationalists stunk up a book talk at Politics and Prose’s Connecticut Avenue, Northwest, store this past weekend, some audience members booed; others videoed the disruption.
+When a small group of white nationalists stank up a book talk at Politics and Prose’s Connecticut Avenue store this past weekend, some audience members booed; others videoed the disruption.
 The fact that the incursion took place on a block already scarred by right-wing extremists was a reminder that Nazi worms aren’t going to leave this area alone anytime soon—in fact, the American Identity Movement, which organized this little Brownshirt outing, is reportedly based in this area.

 So what should you do if you’re in a situation where these numbskulls show up?
 These type of invasions are straight out of the history of the actual Sturmabteilung, whose members terrorized Munich in the early 1920s, breaking up meetings they didn’t like, injuring speakers, and, in one incident, forcing a bookstore owner to remove works they disapproved of from his window.
 Laurie Marhoefer is a professor at the University of Washington who has studied the rise of the Third Reich, and she says that attention is like oxygen to these guys.